keywordnew/manil.space/src/pages/why-i-write/index.md

 I've written before: [on Medium](https://medium.com/@keywordnew), [on my uni blog](https://blogs.ubc.ca/chowdhurian/), and [for publications](https://scholar.google.ca/citations?user=NkPrDiYAAAAJ&hl=en).

-But I published rarely and writing didn't really stick as a habit.
+But I published rarely and writing for an audience didn't really stick as a habit.

 Why?
 I didn't know.

-But I wanted to understand better before investing time again.
+I wanted to understand better before investing time writing again.

-## First motivation: _"Write about what I know."_
+## Motivation A: _"Write about what I know."_

-I see two reasons this is not a good motivation for me.
+This is not a good motivation for me.

-First, it's tough to claim I know something.
+It's tough for me to claim knowledge of a Thing or an Idea.
 I get a sense that I'm impersonating an expert.

-The only exceptions are where my personal blend of experience coincidentally fits an ask.
+I **am** comfortable saying that I know something when my personal combination of experience is a fit.
+This happens mostly when I've invested enough time on that subject or in that space.

+The amount of time I feel is "enough" can be hugely variable.
 In most cases, using this reason to write will throw fuel on my impostor syndrome 🔥🔥🔥

-Second, and this is related to the first, I like to grow.
-Growth is important, else I'd get bored.
-So let's say I want to learn a Thing?
-At which point do I know enough to write about the Thing?

 So, ~~"Write about what I know."~~

-## Second motivation: _"Write to share my interests."_
+## Motivation B: _"Write to share my interests."_

 My interests are many, scattered, and range from the superficial to the obsessive.
 Which do I write about?

 I'm interested in coffee (it's recent development).
-But that only extends as far as knowing just enough to make myself a decent café au lait (and thanks to my manager, I now do).
+But that only extends as far as knowing just enough to make myself a decent café au lait.
 It's a shallow level of interest.

-I'm interested in climate change, but I leave it to more driven folks to push the issue, and I'm happy to follow their lead.
+I'm interested in climate change.
+But I leave it to more driven folks to forge a path, and I'm happy to follow their lead.

-Then there is the stuff I really care about, the stuff into which I invest my time: open source, ethics, design, distributed work (aka remote work), privacy, security.
-There's promise here but it's still not enough.
-The last unanswered question is: "What is publishing on the internet worth to me?"
+Then there is the stuff about which I give a damn.
+Here is where I invest my time, in the hope that my effort contributes to its progress: open source, ethics, design, distributed (aka, remote) work, privacy, security.

-"Write to share my interests" doesn't answer that question.
+I'm getting closer to a good motivation, but it's not there yet.
+Strong interest doesn't answer the question: _"What is publishing on the web worth to me?"_

+I wrote ["Anyone Can: Set up your own VPN"](https://medium.com/press-start-to-begin/anyone-can-ssh-into-a-server-scp-files-from-it-set-up-your-own-vpn-or-all-of-the-above-471a06e310bd) mostly to document a process for me to reference later.
+Yes, I'm interested in security and privacy, but it wasn't enough to publish it on the internet.
+I decided to go one more step and publish because it would surface the results of my digging for others looking for help (like I had done myself) doing the same thing.

+So, speaking for myself, _"Write to share my interests"_ isn't enough of a reason.

-## Third option: _"Write about stuff around which I want to connect with people."_
+## Motivation C: _"Write about stuff about which I want to connect with people."_

 _Spoiler: I chose this._

-This is what my blog is for.
+This is what I've decided my blog is for.

 This is why I publish on the internet.

-Yes, I know something about a Thing.
-At minimum, it's enough to ask questions.
+Yes, I know something about a Thing or Idea.
+At minimum, it's enough to ask questions and get answers from others who may have them.

 And yes, I'm interested in the Thing.
+Enough to give a shit about how the Thing evolves and what we do with it.

 But most of all, I want to have a conversation about the Thing with you, the Reader.